pythonarcade/arcade/doc/tutorials/gpu_particle_burst/index.rst

 For this next section, we are going to draw a dot each time the user clicks her mouse on the screen.

-For each click, we are going to create an instance of a "burst" that will eventually be turned into a full explosion.
+For each click, we are going to create an instance of a ``Burst`` class that will eventually be turned into a full explosion.
 Each burst instance will be added to a list.

 Imports